puppetlabs/puppet-docs/source/puppet/4.2/reference/quick_writing_nix.markdown

 2. With your text editor, open `site.pp` and add the following Puppet code to your default node. **Remove the apache class you added previously.** Your site.pp file should look like this after you make your changes (although you may have portions from earlier in the Quick Start Guide):

 		 node default {
-           class { 'puppet_quickstart_app':
+           class { 'puppet_quickstart_app': }
 		 }
-		 }
    >**Note**: Since the `puppet_quickstart_app` includes the `apache` class, you need to remove the first `apache` class you added the master node, as Puppet will only allow you to declare a class once.

 3. From the CLI on your agent node, run `puppet agent -t`.

-     When the Puppet run is complete, you will see in the node's log that a vhost for the app has been created and the Apache service (httpd) has been started.
+     When the Puppet run is complete, you will see in the agent's log that a vhost for the app has been created and the Apache service (httpd) has been started.

 4. Use a browser to navigate to port 80 of the IP address for your node, e.g, `http://<yournodeip>:80`.